Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Results

 \subsection{Point Matching}

-We conducted point matching experiments on ScanNet and MatterPort3D to evaluate matching precision.
+We first conduct point matching experiments on ScanNet and MatterPort3D.
 For ScanNet, we construct two matching difficulties with image pairs under various \textit{Frame Differences} (FD@5/10), each including 1500 image pairs.
-For the more challenging matching condition, 500 image pairs are sampled from 5 scenes in MatterPort3D.
+For the more challenging condition, 500 image pairs are sampled from the first 5 scenes in MatterPort3D.